mrazomej/phd/src/chapter_04/section_08_hill_fits.md

 repressor as a function of inducer concentration.

-![**Hill function and MWC analysis of each induction profile.** Data for each individual strain was fit to the general Hill function in XXX.
+![**Hill function and MWC analysis of each induction profile.** Data for each individual strain was fit to the general Hill function in [@Fig:ch2_fig05].
 (A) strains with O1 binding site, (B) strains with O2 binding site, and (C) strains with O3 binding site.
 Shaded regions indicate the bounds of the 95\% credible region.](ch4_fig16){#fig:ch4_fig16 short-caption="Hill function and MWC analysis of each induction profile"}